(CNN)Here's a look at the life of billionaire and former Italian prime minister Silvio Berlusconi.

 1974 - Creates the closed-circuit cable television station Telimilano Cavo.

-1978 - Forms Fininvest, a holding company under which he would eventually own television networks, department stores, the AC Milan soccer team, insurance, bookstore chains and real estate.
+1978 - Forms Fininvest, a holding company under which he would eventually own television networks, department stores, the AC Milan soccer team, insurance companies, bookstore chains and real estate.

 February 19, 1986 - Buys the AC Milan football (soccer) club.

 1988 - Buys La Standa, Italy's largest department store.

 January 26, 1994 - Resigns all his positions at Fininvest to enter politics, but still holds stock.

 1994 - Forms the Forza Italia Party and is elected prime minister.